 Bytes Name Data Type Description 4 nVersion int32 The block version number indicates which set of block validation rules to follow.
 The current and only defined block version number for Zcash is 4.
 32 hashPrevBlock byte[32] A SHA-256d hash in internal byte order of the previous block 's header .
 This ensures no previous block can be changed without also changing this block 's header .
-32 hashMerkleRoot byte [32] A SHA-256d hash in internal byte order.
-The merkle root is derived from the hashes of all transactions included in this block, ensuring that none of those transactions can be modified without modifying the header.
-32 hashReserved / hashFinalSaplingRoot byte[32] [Pre-Sapling] A reserved field, to be ignored.
-[Sapling and Blossom] The root LEBS2OSP 256 (rt ^{Sapling}) of the Sapling note commitment tree corresponding to the final Sapling treestate of this block.
+32 hashMerkleRoot byte[32] A SHA-256d hash in internal byte order.
+The merkle root is derived from the hashes of all transactions included in this block , ensuring that none of those transactions can be modified without modifying the header .
+32 hashReserved / hashFinalSaplingRoot / hashLightClientRoot byte[32] [Pre-Sapling] A reserved field, to be ignored.
+[Sapling and Blossom only, pre-Heartwood] The root LEBS2OSP 256 (rt ^{Sapling}) of the Sapling note commitment tree corresponding to the final Sapling treestate of this block.
+[Heartwood and Canopy] The hashChainHistoryRoot of this block [ZIP-221].
 4 nTime uint32 The block timestamp is a Unix epoch time (UTC) when the miner started hashing the header (according to the miner).
 4 nBits uint32 An encoded version of the target threshold this block 's header hash must be less than or equal to, in the same nBits format used by Bitcoin .
 [Bitcoin-nBits] 32 nNonce byte[32] An arbitrary field that miners can change to modify the header hash in order to produce a hash less than or equal to the target threshold .
 3 solutionSize compactSize The size of an Equihash solution in bytes (always 1344).
 1344 solution byte[1344] The Equihash solution.